mikeboensel/AI_Course/slides/lecture1/pages/intro.md

 <!--
+- Everyone feels dumb in this field.
+TBH I think its poorly understood even by experts.
+- If you have a question, chances are other people do.
+- Encourage you to ask.

 - Too often things are taught academically to be 100% technically accurate
     - Taught by people who are experts in the field.
+    - I'm not an expert.
+    - Just want a solid intuition.
+    - Approach (to this and SW in general):
-    - I have a different approach.
-Get 90% of the meaning.
-Fill it in later.
-Explain it in a way that rather than saying "Goddam that guy is smart" its more like "Why didn't I get into engineering.
+      - Explain it in a way that rather than saying "Goddam that guy is smart" its more like "Why didn't I get into engineering.
 A monkey could do this".
+      - A bit reductionist.
-        - There is OFC more to this than I'm initially discussing, but I think its hugely helpful to start from a place of "Oh, ok, I get what you're doing and where you're going" vs "I don't know any of those words.
-I'm not even sure what the point of this is, I'm drowing in terminology"
+        - OFC more to this than I'm mentioning
+        - Helpful to start from a place:
+          "Oh, ok, I get what you're doing and where you're going" vs
+          "I don't know any of those words.
+I'm not even sure what the point of this is, I'm drowing in terminology" -->
- -->